cfpb/design-system/docs/pages/wells.md

   Ideally, content within a well should not take up more than a third of page content.
 content_guidelines: >-
-  Text, images, and embedded media (like video) may be placed within wells, however, if content includes imagery, also consider the [Featured Content Module](/design-system/components/featured-content-module).
+  Text, images, and embedded media (like video) may be placed within wells, however, if content includes imagery, also consider the [featured content module](/design-system/patterns/featured-content-module).
 Examples of types of content to include:

   * Headings (H2 - H5).
 Headings should be as succinct as possible and 35 characters or less (including spaces)